13 Easy Ramen Recipes You Can Make At Home

 *This post may contain affiliate links.
 Read my disclaimer here.

-Whether you’re a ramen purist, or love bowl noodles from the bodega, these 11 Easy Ramen Noodle Recipes are sure to hit the spot!
+Whether you’re a ramen purist, or love bowl noodles from the instant ramen aisle, these 13 Easy Ramen Recipes are sure to hit the spot!
 Umami, soupy goodness!

 1. Shoyu Ramen

-There is so much depth of flavor in this simple shoyu based ramen that you won’t be able to stop drinking it!
-Grab the perfect amount of noodles and scallions along with a scoop of this nutty and savory broth and you will be traveling to Tokyo in no time, I promise!
+There is so much depth of flavor in this simple shoyu based ramen that you won’t be able to stop slurping!
+Grab the perfect amount of noodles and a scoop of this umami savory broth and you will be traveling to Tokyo in no time, I promise!
 GET THE RECIPE

 Umami, earthy and salty flavors?
 Check.
 This is my go-to chicken ramen noodle recipe when I’m looking to whip up ramen at home and don’t have a ton of time.
 Dried shiitake mushrooms are the key to giving the chicken broth some major-league oomph.